guerilla7/CyberMoE/README.md

 - **Fedus et al. (2022) – “Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity”**
   [arXiv:2101.03961](https://arxiv.org/abs/2101.03961) – Shows how simple MoE routing enables massive scale and efficiency in NLP models.

-- **Zoph et al. (2022) - "ST-MoE: Designing Stable and Transferable Sparse Expert Models"** [arXiv:2202.08906](https://arxiv.org/abs/2202.08906) - Introduces design principles, such as the router z-loss, to solve the training instability and poor fine-tuning performance of sparse Mixture-of-Experts models, enabling the creation of a state-of-the-art 269B parameter model.
+- **Zoph et al. (2022) - "ST-MoE: Designing Stable and Transferable Sparse Expert Models"**
+  [arXiv:2202.08906](https://arxiv.org/abs/2202.08906) - Introduces design principles, such as the router z-loss, to solve the training instability and poor fine-tuning performance of sparse Mixt[...]